Financial considerations to make when starting a business

-You could potentially qualify for certain business tax deductions as a small business owner.
+When outlining the financial considerations of starting or running an existing business, take into account that you could potentially qualify for certain business tax deductions as a small business owner.
 To deduct a business expense, the expense must be both ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business).
 Here are a few expenses that may be particularly relevant to new entrepreneurs:

-|Legal and professional service fees||
+|Legal and professional service fees

 Many of these expenses have specific requirements, exceptions, and limitations for tax deductions.
 A tax professional can help assess these deductions.

 Solo retirement plans are a common option for self-employed individuals to manage their tax burden and potentially reduce their taxable income.
 Popular retirement savings plans for entrepreneurs include the individual 401(k) and the Simplified Employee Pension (SEP IRA).